olga-f/light-color-theme/README.md

 ### Encourage

-If you do like this theme, would you please give me a [Github Star ☆](https://github.com/olga-f/light-color-theme) and [Nice Rating](https://marketplace.visualstudio.com/items?itemName=olga-f.light-color-theme&ssr=false#review-details) as reward.
+If you do like this theme, would you please give me a [Github Star ☆](https://github.com/olga-f/light-color-theme) and [nice rating](https://marketplace.visualstudio.com/items?itemName=olga-f.light-color-theme&ssr=false#review-details) as reward.
 Thank you so much!